 - Urban governance, politics, and spatial violence

-Drawing explicitly on the research and teaching experience of our faculty, these thematic focus points bring specific interdisciplinary perspectives to bear on fundamental questions of contemporary global urbanization.
-They open the way to original analyses grounded in the concreteness of everyday life and provide platforms for faculty and students to transcend problematic geographic divides of North versus South and centre versus periphery.
+Drawing explicitly on the research and teaching experience of our faculty, these themes bring specific interdisciplinary perspectives to bear on questions of contemporary global urbanization.
+They open the way to original analyses grounded in urban lifeworlds and provide platforms for faculty and students to transcend problematic geographic divides of North versus South and center versus periphery.

 Central to this intellectual project is a move away from looking at cities as discrete and self-contained entities toward thinking of them as embedded in complex and overlapping territories shaped by political and material processes that connect distant and even disparate spaces across the globe.
-Migration and remittance flows are transforming not only global cities but rural landscapes across the developing world.
-Material waste travels from rich cities to poor countries, radically impacting lives and livelihoods across vast distances.
-Global agribusiness reconfigures large sections of rural Africa to become the breadbaskets of new megacities in Asia and elsewhere.
-A perspective attuned to such translocal processes allows for analyses capable of capturing the complex dynamics of contemporary globalization.
-Specifically, it opens paths for thinking beyond parochial definitions of space, place, and environment, as well as the limiting framework of identity politics and area studies.
-The foregoing informs debates in multiple fields, including urban studies, anthropology, architecture and planning, art and architectural history, geography, and sociology.
+A perspective attuned to such translocal processes allows us to capture the planetary politics of contemporary urbanization, beyond parochial definitions of space, place and environment as well as the frameworks of identity politics and area studies.